PantherXOS/pantherx.org/_sections/connectivity/3-panthernet.md

 lang: en
 ---

-PantherNet powers all Panther to Panther connectivity features, including the direct exchange of messages and files, the synchronisation of any number of Panther devices, and {% include tooltip.html keyword="offline internet" description="The offline internet refers to any number of Panther Alpha, connected in a network, forming their own internet, with related services such as web-hosting and message exchange." %}, with automatic resource allocation between any number of Panther devices, connected by any number of ways.
+PantherNet powers all Panther to Panther connectivity features, including the direct exchange of messages and files, the synchronization of any number of Panther devices, and {% include tooltip.html keyword="offline internet" description="The offline internet refers to any number of Panther Alpha, connected in a network, forming their own internet, with related services such as web-hosting and message exchange." %}, with automatic resource allocation between any number of Panther devices, connected by any number of ways.

 ### Self-Contained Infrastructure